Attracting Jewish Travelers to Germany: A New Travel Initiative

 “The German government has done whatever they could to make amends to the Jewish people,” Rosen said, adding that many Jewish people would never consider going to Germany, but that there are likely fewer who think that way now.

 “I was impressed that they were so sensitive to this subject,” Rosen said of the program.
 “I would consider doing a tour in Germany.”

-For starters, the country has the third-largest Jewish community in Western Europe, and their Jewish population is continuing to grow, as do the numbers of Jewish travelers going to Germany.
+For starters, the country has the third-largest Jewish community in Western Europe, and its Jewish population is continuing to grow, as do the number of Jewish travelers going to Germany.

 “The brochure is aimed at helping interested travelers in planning their stay in or their trip through Germany, and is a key element in the campaign for travelers with Jewish descent initiated by the GNTB,” said Carter.

 What do Jewish Travelers think of this unique initiative?
 So far, the feedback has been consistently positive.
-Since the brochure was posted on the GNTB’s website last year, it has been opened more than 2,300 times with 62,000 page visits.
+Since the brochure was posted on the GNTB’s website, it has been extremely popular with travelers.
 The largest interest has come from Jewish populations in the USA and Israel.

-According to Rosen, the German Government has done a lot to make sure it is not forgotten what happened under the Nazis, and that they are doing a lot for the Jewish community.
+According to Rosen, the German Government has done a lot to make sure it is not forgotten what happened under the WWII regime and that they are doing a lot for the Jewish community.